MiniMax-AI/MiniMax-M2/docs/tool_calling_guide.md

 ## Manually Parsing Model Output

-If you cannot use the built-in parser of inference engines that support MiniMax-M2, or need to use other inference frameworks (such as transformers, TGI, etc.), you can manually parse the model's raw output using the following method.
+**We strongly recommend using vLLM or SGLang for parsing tool calls.** If you cannot use the built-in parser of inference engines (e.g., vLLM and SGLang) that support MiniMax-M2, or need to use other inference frameworks (such as transformers, TGI, etc.), you can manually parse the model's raw output using the following method.
 This approach requires you to parse the XML tag format of the model output yourself.

 ### Example Using Transformers